-The Board recognizes the importance of meeting local housing requirements.
-However, this should be delivered in a way that is compatible with the statutory purpose of AONB designation, which is to conserve and enhance the natural beauty of the AONB.
+The Board recognises the importance of meeting local housing requirements and supports the delivery of affordable housing within the National Landscape and its setting.
+However, this affordable housing should be delivered in a way that is compatible with the statutory purpose of AONB designation, which is to conserve and enhance the natural beauty of the AONB.